sxs-collaboration/spectre/docs/DevGuide/ImportingData.md

   specialized action in place of `importers::Actions::ReceiveVolumeData`.
 - You need to register the elements of your array parallel component for receiving volume data.
-To do so, invoke the `importers::Actions::RegisterWithVolumeDataReader` action in an earlier phase, as shown in the example above.
+To do so, invoke the `importers::Actions::RegisterWithElementDataReader` action in an earlier phase, as shown in the example above.

 The template parameters to the actions in the example above specify the volume data to load.
 The first template parameter is an option group that determines